History of construction: Design

-Technical advances
+Techniques

 The wish to return to classical architecture created problems for the Renaissance buildings.
 The builders did not use concrete and thus comparable vaults and domes had to be replicated in brick or stone.
 The greatest technical feats were undoubtedly in these areas.
-The first major breakthrough was Brunelleschi's project for the dome of Santa Maria del Fiore.
+The first major breakthrough was Brunelleschi's project for the dome of Florence Cathedral.
 Brunelleschi managed to devise a way of building a huge dome without formwork, relying instead on the weight of the bricks and the way they were laid to keep them in position and the shape of the dome to keep it standing.
 The exact way the dome was built is still subject to debate today as it is not possible to take the dome apart to study its construction without destroying it.
 The dome is a double skin, linked by ribs, with a series of wooden and stone chains around it at intervals to attempt to deal with hoop stresses.

 Brunelleschi's dome was completed (up to the base of the lantern) in 1446.
 Its size was soon surpassed by the dome of St Peter's, built using flying scaffolding supported on the cornices and constructed using two stone shells.

+Early Modern

-The seventeenth century
+17th century

-The seventeenth century saw the birth of modern science which would have profound effects on building construction in the centuries to come.
-The major breakthroughs were towards the end of the century when architect-engineers began to use experimental science to inform the form of their buildings.
-However it was not until the eighteenth century that engineering theory developed sufficiently to allow sizes of members to be calculated.
+The birth of the modern science in the 17th century greatly affected building construction.
+Towards the end of the century, architect-engineers began to use experimental science to analyse the forms of their buildings.
 Seventeenth-century structures relied strongly on experience, rules of thumb and the use of scale models.

-Materials and tools
+It was not until the eighteenth century that engineering theory developed sufficiently to allow sizes of members to be calculated.

-The major breakthrough in this period was in the manufacture of glass, with the first cast plate glass being developed in France.
-Iron was increasingly employed in structures.
-Christopher Wren used iron hangers to suspend floor beams at Hampton Court Palace, and iron rods to repair Salisbury Cathedral and strengthen the dome of St Paul's Cathedral.
+Major improvements to the manufacturing process of glass was happening during the 17th century.
+The first cast plate glass were developed in France and iron was increasingly employed in structures.
+For example, Christopher Wren used iron hangers to suspend floor beams at Hampton Court Palace, and iron rods to repair Salisbury Cathedral and strengthen the dome of St Paul's Cathedral.
 Most buildings had stone ashlar surfaces covering rubble cores, held together with lime mortar.
 Experiments were made mixing lime with other materials to provide a hydraulic mortar, but there was still no equivalent of the Roman concrete.
 In England, France and the Dutch Republic, cut and gauged brickwork was used to provide detailed and ornate facades.
 The triangulated roof truss was introduced to England and used by Inigo Jones and Christopher Wren.

 Many tools have been made obsolete by modern technology, but the line gauge, plumb-line, the carpenter's square, the spirit level, and the drafting compass are still in regular use.